-Major employing industries are health care and social assistance (12.6 per cent), retail trade (12.2 per cent), education and training (10.2 per cent) and manufacturing (9.3 per cent).
+Major employing industries are health care and social assistance (11.5 per cent), retail trade (11.4 per cent), and manufacturing (9.3 per cent).

 Gympie Regional Council is serviced by three major highways, the Bruce Highway and Burnett Highway traversing north to south and the Wide Bay Highway, from east to west.
-The Bruce Highway will ultimately bypass the urban centre of Gympie through the delivery of Cooroy to Curra Section D, however there is no definitive timeframe for the construction of this project.
+The Bruce Highway will bypass the urban centre of Gympie through the delivery of Cooroy to Curra Section D, with construction expected to commence in mid-2020.
 The local government area also provides the only access to Tin Can Bay and Rainbow Beach and the Cooloola State Forest, via Tin Can Bay Road.
 Fraser Island is accessible from Inskip Point (just north of Rainbow Beach) via barge.
 Queensland Rail Travel and Citytrain offer services through the Gympie North Rail Station.
-Air services are available from Gympie Airport.
+Air services (freight and tourism) are available from Gympie aerodrome.